markis/jest-ratchet/README.md

 Ratchet up code coverage - keep test coverage going only one direction -- up

-Jest-Ratchet is a coverage reporter for Jest.
-It works with coverage and coverageThreshold settings in Jest.
+Jest-Ratchet is a coverage watcher for Jest.
 Everytime a new level of coverage is reached Jest-Ratchet will automatically update the coverageThreshold.

 ### Installation